sendbird/sendbird-calls-android/README.md

     @Override
     public void onRemoteAudioSettingsChanged(DirectCall call) {
         if (call.isRemoteAudioEnabled()) {
             // The peer has been unmuted.
+            // Consider displaying an unmuted icon.
         } else {
             // The peer has been muted.
+            // Consider displaying and toggling a muted icon.
         }
     }
     ...